hyperledger/fabric/docs/source/CONTRIBUTING.rst

 -  Write a meaningful commit message.
 Include a meaningful 55 (or less) character title, followed by a blank line, followed by a more comprehensive description of the change.
-Each change MUST include the JIRA identifier corresponding to the change (e.g. [FAB-1234]).
-This can be in the title but should also be in the body of the commit message.

 .. note:: Example commit message: